SeanLee97/AnglE/README.md

 # 🫡 Citation

-You are welcome to use our code and pre-trained models.
 If you use our code and pre-trained models, please support us by citing our work as follows:

 ```bibtex
 @article{li2023angle,